amidos2006/pcg_benchmark/pcg_benchmark/probs/isaac/README.md

 The Binding of Isaac Problem
 </h1>

+The goal is to generate a simplistic version of the original dungeon of ["The Binding of Isaac"](https://store.steampowered.com/app/113200/The_Binding_of_Isaac/) by [Edmund Mcmillen](https://x.com/edmundmcmillen).
+The goal is to make sure that you have a fully connected dungeon that contains a minimum number of rooms and have starting room, boss room, treasure room, and shop room.

 The problem has 3 variants:
 - `isaac-v0`: generate a dungeon of size 4x4 with maximum number of rooms equal to 6
 - `isaac-medium-v0`: generate a dungeon of size 6x6 with maximum number of rooms equal to 12
 - `isaac-large-v0`: generate a dungeon of size 8x8 with maximum number of rooms equal to 24

 ## Content Structure
+The content is json object of multiple values that represent the dungeon layout (`layout`), the starting room (`start`), the boss room (`boss`), and the treasure room (`treasure`).
+Here is an example of the content:
 ```python
 {
     "layout": [0, 8, 12, 9, 0, 14, 11, 10, 4, 15, 7, 3, 0, 2, 0, 0],